Zyene Reviews

 This is why review management isn't a 'get to 50 and stop' project.
 It's an ongoing operation.
 Aim for a minimum of 5–10 new reviews per month to maintain freshness.

-Response Rate: The Overlooked Ranking Signal
+Response Rate: A Customer Trust Signal

 Key takeaway: Replying to reviews signals an actively managed Business Profile and shows prospects how you handle criticism.
 A thoughtful answer to a three-star review often persuades more buyers than another generic five-star thank-you.